Kron4ek/releases-downloader/README.md

 #### Command-line (cli) version

 The command-line (cli) version is very simple as well.
-You need to specify a GitHub repository URL (or owner/reponame), release number and asset number.
+You need to specify a GitHub repository URL (or owner/reponame), a release number and an asset number.
 Specifying just a repository URL (or owner/reponame) will show all available releases and assets.
 For example:

 ```
 $ ./releases-downloader-cli_1.0_x64_Linux HansKristian-Work/vkd3d-proton